omni-us/pagexml/py-pagexml/API.rst

       * *val* :

-           Numeric value for the Property.
+           The optional value for the Property.

-      * *_conf* :
+      * *conf* :

-           Pointer to confidence value, NULL for no confidence.
+           Confidence value.

       Pointer to created element.